 Note: I wrote this in 2004.
-In the days before Steam and Kickstarter, but most of it is still applicable.
+In the days before Steam and Kickstarter, but most of it is still applicable, but a lot has also changed.

 Someone recently submitted a question asking what it would take to build a classic 2D point-n-click adventure today and would it be a viable business?
 The internet is filled with classic adventure fan sites centered around the LucasArts and Sierra games and a common thread is always how much people would like to see new ones being made, and why isn't it being done.